Tips, Care & Safety

 Do not panic over spilled wax!

-Depending on the type of surface and what colour the spilled wax is, will determine the method of clean up.
+Depending on the type of surface and what color the spilled wax is, will determine the method of clean up.
 If, after reading these tips below, you are still unsure, consult a professional cleaner.

 The party is over, it was a great success and now you are cleaning up and you find that candle wax has spilled or dripped on your carpet, hardwood floor or your favorite tablecloth!
 You ask, now what do I do?
 Well, here are some tips: